AngeloFilaseta/ds-rt-2024-monitoring-slides/content/index.md

 - Moreover, we are not accounting for the potential occurrence of **anomalies**, which could not only prolong the time required for the process
   - but may also necessitate starting over entirely! <small>(😭)</small>

+- What we want are **early feedback** about the behavior of the system under development;
+  - The system will still be validated using the traditional way, but *a lot of time can be saved* in the long run!<small>(🤩)</small>

 {{% /col %}}
 {{% col class="col-4"%}}
 <img src="wojack.gif" class="wojack"/>